-We also have investments in certain CRA and tax credit investments and partnerships generally within the markets we serve.
-The majority of these investments provide funds for the construction and development of affordable housing.
-Many of these investments provide tax credits which are normally recognized over seven to 15 years and are an important part in the anticipated yield from these investments.
-Under the terms of the various investment agreements, as of December 31, 2022, approximately \$160.1 million have been funded and are included in "other assets" on our consolidated balance sheet.
-The portion of the commitments that are unfunded totaled approximately \$202.2 million at December 31, 2022 and are expected to be funded over the terms of the agreements ranging from 2023 to 2038.
-We also have investments in Small Business Investment Companies, that provide funds to qualifying small businesses, and renewable energy projects.
+We also have investments in certain tax credit investments and partnerships generally within the areas we serve.
+The majority of these investments provide funds for the construction and development of affordable housing, which provide low income housing ("LIHTC") tax credits which are normally recognized over seven to 15 years and are an important part in the anticipated yield from these investments.
+The Bank is a limited partner or non-managing member in each LIHTC limited partnership or limited liability company.
+Each of these entities is managed by an unrelated third-party general partner or managing member who exercises significant control over the operations and finances of the entity.
+The general partner or managing member has all the rights, powers and authority granted or permitted to be granted to a general partner of a limited partnership or managing member of a limited liability company.
+We also have investments in renewable energy tax credits.
+Under the terms of the various investment agreements, as of December 31, 2023, approximately \$173.1 million have been funded and are included in "other assets" on our consolidated balance sheet.
+The portion of the tax credit investments that are unfunded totaled approximately \$210.6 million at December 31, 2023 and are expected to be funded over the terms of the agreements ranging from 2024 to 2042.